 The Health Center’s mission is to promote, protect, maintain and restore the student’s physical and mental health.
 TCU Health Center is KEEPING HORNED FROGS HEALTHY!!

-A confirmed case of mumps has been identified in the TCU community.
+Five confirmed cases of mumps have been identified in the TCU community.
 TCU has been working with Tarrant County Public Health to identify and contact other students who may have been exposed.
-At this point, there have been no other reported cases.
 It is unlikely that mumps would cause problems on campus due to the high vaccination rate of the TCU community.

 Mumps is a contagious disease caused by a virus and is transmitted from an infected person through coughing and sneezing.
 Mumps symptoms include parotitis (swollen or tender salivary glands), orchitis (swollen or tender testicles), low grade fever, fatigue- and/or myalgia (muscle aches).
 Many people do not have symptoms.